 The program is self-paced.
-Elements of Instruction is the first course and Integration of Concepts in Adult Education is the final course but the remainder of courses can be taken in any order, subject to availability.
+Elements of Instruction is the first course and Integration of Concepts in Adult Education is the final course, but the remainder of courses can be taken in any order, subject to availability.
 Courses may be delivered face-to-face, online synchronously, or online asynchronously.

-Refer to the CAED transfer credit and PLAR policy for information about transfer credit eligibility and restrictions.
+Refer to the CAED transfer credit and PLAR departmental practice guidelines for information about transfer credit eligibility and restrictions.
+Applied Topics in Northern Education and Integration of Concepts in Adult Education/ Capstone will not be considered for transfer credit or PLAR.